Jacksonville Marital Property Division Attorneys.

 • When marital funds are used to make mortgage payments on non marital property, the value of the passive appreciation of the non-marital property that accrues during the marriage is marital property and is subject to equitable distribution.

-Non-martial assets and liabilities include:
+Non-martial assets and liabilities often include:

 • Those acquired or incurred by either spouse prior to the marriage.